portyanikhin/SharpProp/README.md

 ## Project structure

-* `Fluid` class - for pure fluids and binary mixtures.
+* `Fluid` class - implementation of pure fluids and binary mixtures.
-* `Mixture` class - for mixtures with pure fluids components.
+* `Mixture` class - implementation of mixtures with pure fluids components.
 * `FluidsList` enum - list of all available fluids.
 * `Input` record - inputs for the `Fluid` and `Mixture` classes.
-* `HumidAir` class - for humid air.
+* `HumidAir` class - implementation of real humid air.
 * `InputHumidAir` record - inputs for the `HumidAir` class.

 ## List of properties